Serechops/Serechops-Stash/README.md

 The [Renamer](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/Renamer#renamer) plugin is very similar to renameOnUpdate.
 It will automatically rename files based on user-defined settings whenever a scene is updated.

+# Movie-Fy

+The [Movie-Fy](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/Movie-Fy#movie-fy) tool is designed to assist in managing and creating movies within Stash.

 # Find Marker Tag Images:

 A script that will compare the names of your tag images and scene markers and update the animated previews of any matched scene markers to be your tag images.